ahdilhmd/freenome-build/README.md

 Manage a test postgres DB in a Docker container.
 This also runs a DB setup script and DB migrations.
 The structure of the setup and migrations scripts is described in more detail in the  [README](./freenome_build/database_template/README.md)

 ## freenome-build db start-local-test-db
-Start a test DB with test data.
+Start a local test DB with test data.
 Returns a connection string to stdout

-## freenome-build db stop
+## freenome-build db stop-local
-Stop a test DB.
+Stop a local test DB.

 ## freenome-build develop
 Setup a conda development environment for the current repo.